ethandengg/ethandengg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently a fourth year student at UC San Diego studying Data Science.
-I am passionate about learning new technology and using data to uncover new insights about the real world.
+I'm a fourth-year student at UC San Diego studying Data Science.
+I am passionate about learning new technology and using data to uncover new and meaningful insights about the real world.

 ## Skills:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)